RKHS-SHAP: Shapley Values for Kernel Methods: Experiments

 \section{Experiments}

+We demonstrate specific properties of \textsc{RKHS-SHAP} and Shapley regularisers using four synthetic experiments, because these properties are best illustrated under a fully controlled environment.
+For example, to highlight the merit of distributional-assumption-free value function estimation in RKHS-SHAP, we need groundtruth conditional expectations of value functions for verification, but they are not available in real-world data because we do not observe the true data generating distribution.
+Nonetheless, as model interpretability is a practical problem, we have also ran several larger scales ($n=50000, 1.8\times 10^6$) real-world explanation tasks using \textsc{RKHS-SHAP} and reported our findings in Appendix~\ref{appendix: exp} for a complete empirical demonstration.
+All code and implementations are made publicly available~\cite{our_repo}.

-We investigate the properties of \textsc{RKHS-SHAP} and Shapley regularisers on four synthetic experiments.
-In the first two experiments, we evaluate \textsc{RKHS-SHAP} methods against benchmarks on estimating Interventional and Observational SVs on a Banana-shaped distribution with nonlinear dependencies \cite{sejdinovic2014kernel}.
-The setup allows us to obtain closed-form expressions for the ground truth ISVs and OSVs, yet the conditional distributions among features are challenging to estimate using any standard parameteric density estimation methods.
+In the first two experiments, we evaluate \textsc{RKHS-SHAP} methods against benchmarks on estimating Interventional and Observational SVs on a Banana-shaped distribution with nonlinear dependencies~\citep{sejdinovic2014kernel}.
+The setup allows us to obtain closed-form expressions for the ground truth ISVs and OSVs, yet the conditional distributions among features are challenging to estimate using any standard parametric density estimation methods.
 We also present a run time analysis to demonstrate empirically that mean embedding based approaches are significantly more efficient than sampling based approaches.
-Finally, the last two experiments are applications of Shapley regularisers in robust modelling to covariate shifts and fair learning with respect to sensitive feature.
+Finally, the last two experiments are applications of Shapley regularisers in robust modelling to covariate shifts and fair learning with respect to a sensitive feature.

 In the following, we denote \textsc{rkhs-osv} and \textsc{rkhs-isv} as the OSV and ISV obtained from \textsc{RKHS-SHAP}.
-As benchmark, we implement the model agnostic sampling-based algorithm \textsc{KernelSHAP} from the Python package \textbf{shap}\footnote{https://github.com/slundberg/shap}.
+As benchmark, we implement the model agnostic sampling-based algorithm \textsc{KernelSHAP} from the Python package \textbf{shap}~\cite{lundberg2017unified}.
 We denote the ISV obtained from \textsc{KernelSHAP} as \textsc{kshap-isv}.
-As \textbf{shap} does not offer model-agnostic OSV algorithm, we implement the approach from \cite{aas2019explaining} (described in Section 3), where OSVs are estimated using Monte Carlo samples from fitted multivariate Gaussians.
+As \textbf{shap} does not offer model-agnostic OSV algorithm, we implement the approach from~\citet{aas2019explaining} (described in Section 3), where OSVs are estimated using Monte Carlo samples from fitted multivariate Gaussians.
 We denote this approach as \textsc{gshap-osv}.
 We fit a kernel ridge regression on each of our experiments.
-Lengthscales of the kernel are selected using median heuristic \cite{flaxman2016bayesian} and regularisation parameters are selected using cross-validation.
-Further implementation details and real world data illustrations are included in the supplementary material.
-All code and implementations are made publicly available \footnote{https://anonymous.4open.science/r/RKHS-SHAP/}.
+Lengthscales of the kernel are selected using median heuristic~\citep{flaxman2016bayesian} and regularisation parameters are selected using cross-validation.
+Further implementation details and real world data illustrations are included in Appendix~\ref{appendix: exp}.